(. . . You can find Part IV here)

 One of the volunteer SAG vehicles that provided route support

-About 2 1/2 hours into the ride, Mark got a flat tire.
+90 minutes into the ride, Mark got a flat tire.
 Instead of waiting for mechanical help he changed it himself.
 This proved to be instrumental in finishing the ride because it took him less than 5 minutes and we were on our way again.

 The lunch pit stop in Joppa, TX - the half-way point

-There were pit stops about every 12-15 miles where we could stop for water and food.
-Each one had a party atmosphere, staffed by volunteers who were cheering us on.
-The lunch pit stop was especially fun; there was great music, carnival games to play, and delicious food.
 We almost lingered there too long.
 As we were getting back on our bikes, a woman walked onto the road with a sign saying 100 milers needed to turn around and go back.
 Panic set in as I rode up to talk to her.
 She told me there was a cut-off time but since we were getting on our bikes she would let us go through.
 I told her 3 more in our group were in the bathroom and she said if they hurried she would also let them continue.
 I rode back to tell Samantha, and then Mark & I took off.
 If Mark had taken any longer to change his flat tire, we might not have been so lucky.
-My mind was racing: I couldn't believe it, I had trained so hard, I had told all my donors I was riding 100 miles, I couldn't let them down.
+My mind was racing: I couldn't believe it ...
+I had trained so hard ...
+I told my donors I was riding 100 miles ...
+I couldn't let them down.

 My bike - "ArVi"